atlascope/phase-2-experiments/README.md

 ### Run prototype application

 1. Run `cd atlascope_prototype`

 2. Run `docker compose up`

 3. While the docker containers are running, in another terminal, run `docker compose exec girder python3 init.py` and supply a username and password for your admin user.

+4. Similarly while the containers are running, run `docker compose exec server python3 -m server.populate` and supply the same username and password to authenticate the population script.
+This will download examples from the example server, upload them to your local Girder instance, and make records for these images and their feature vectors in Atlascope.
+This will take some time for all example cases; you can narrow the set of example cases to load by specifying `--cases [case_names]`.

-4. Navigate to `localhost:3000` in your browser.
+5. Navigate to `localhost:3000` in your browser.
 You have an instance of [Girder](https://girder.readthedocs.io) running.

-5. Navigate to `localhost:8080` in your browser.
+6. Navigate to `localhost:8080` in your browser.
 This is the Atlascope web client.

 ### Run TCGA Examples